BPLIM/Workshops/ExternalServer/External_Server_Manual.md

          down one does not lose the session.
 We can simply kill the 'NoMachine' session and recover it later by typing '`screen --r`'

-  - We can run several instances of screen.
-If this is the case, after opening a new NoMachine session we need to type in the Terminal shell '`screen -d`' to identify the running background sessions.
+  - We can run several instances of `screen`.
+If this is the case, after opening a new NoMachine session, we need to type in the Terminal shell '`screen -d`' to identify the running background sessions.
 We can retrieve a particular session by knowing the '`pid`' number and typing '`screen -r 34176`'